Chrisss09/The-Russian-job/README.md

 <h2>UX</h2>
 <p>I have designed and created my website for users who want to get to know Russia, the user may not know much about this country and it's beautiful scenery, So I have created this site with some beautiful photos and a wide range of information.</p>
-<p>The colour scheme I have chosen as part of the Russian flag so everything matches the Russian colours.<p>
+<p>The colour scheme I have chosen as part of the Russian flag so everything matches the Russian colours.</p>

 <h2>Features</h2>
 <ul>